What are Microgreens? And furthermore, why should you care to add something so small to your everyday meal plans?

 There are many articles on the Home Microgreens website to get you started growing your microgreens.

-Purchasing additional seed to grow your microgreens is inexpensive, and many more varieties are available by seed then as greens.
+Purchasing additional seeds to grow your microgreens is inexpensive, and many more varieties are available by seed than as greens.

-Using a pair of scissors, cut what you want to use and put the tray back and let them grow some more.
+Cut what you want to use, put the tray back, and let them grow some more using a pair of scissors.

 - Microgreens are edible seedlings of selective vegetables and herbs.

-- These seedlings are harvested just prior to, or soon after the first true leaves form.
+- These seedlings are harvested just before or soon after the first true leaves form.

-- Although these young plants are only 2- to 3-inches tall, the nutritional value of the plants are several times higher by weight than the mature plants.
+- Although these young plants are only 2- to 3-inches tall, the nutritional value of the plants is several times higher by weight than the mature plants.

-- Because the nutritional value is high you use less plant volume to receive the same nutrition.
-Therefore, you can add multiple microgreen varieties to a meal increasing the number of vitamins and minerals you can consume in each meal.
+- Because the nutritional value is high, you use less plant volume to receive the same nutrition.
+Therefore, you can add multiple microgreen varieties to a meal, increasing the amount of vitamins and minerals you can consume.